The Delayer Pattern allows you to delay the delivery of messages to some destination.

 Using the Fluent Builders

-So the above example will delay all messages received on seda:b 1 second before sending them to mock:result.
+The example below will delay all messages received on seda:b 1 second before sending them to mock:result.

 The above assume that the delivery order is maintained and that the messages are delivered in delay order.
 If you want to reorder the messages based on delivery time, you can use the Resequencer with this pattern.
 For example